 - Spend time choosing and preparing your topic.
-Choose a topic that interests you and that you can spend up to four minutes talking about. - Try to think of a topic that includes lots of language of ISE I. For example, a topic that helps you to give reasons and opinions and discuss the past and the future. - Use a range of different language functions from the level (see page 14). - ▶ Think of the language you will need and the questions the examiner might ask you. - Think of questions you can ask the examiner about your topic. - Practise listening to English in addition to speaking it you are tested on your interactive listening skills (how well you follow the conversation), so practise having conversations in English.
+Choose a topic that interests you and that you can spend up to four minutes discussing. - Try to think of a topic that includes lots of language of ISE II.
+For example, a topic in which you can talk about advantages and disadvantages, speculate or ask for opinions. - Use a range of different language functions from the level (see page 14). - ▶ Think of the language you will need and the questions the examiner might ask you. - Use a diagram or mind map to help you plan your topic. - ▶ Think of questions you can ask the examiner about your topic. - Practise listening to English as well as speaking it you are tested on your interactive listening skills (how well you follow the conversation), so practise having conversations in English.